knative/serving/docs/scaling/SYSTEM.md

 received metrics are extrapolated to the entire cluster.

-The decider gets all metrics available and decides how many pods the application’s deployment should be scaled to.
+The decider gets all metrics available and decides how many pods the application's deployment should be scaled to.
 Basically, the equation to do that is `want = concurrencyInSystem/targetConcurrencyPerInstance`.

 In addition to that, it adjusts the value for a maximum scale up/down rate and the min- and max-instances settings on the revision.
+It also computes how much burst capacity is left in the current deployment and thus determines whether or not the activator can be taken off of the data-path or not.

 ### Activator